jmonjardino/videoteach-play/prd.md

 Product Requirements Document (PRD)
-LearnHub - Free Online Learning Platform
+ Viora - Free AI-Powered Learning Platform
 Document Information
 Version: 1.0
 Last Updated: November 7, 2025
 Product Owner: [Your Name]
 Status: MVP Complete
 1. Executive Summary
-LearnHub is a free, open-access platform where instructors create video-based courses and students enroll at no cost.
+Viora is a free, open-access platform where instructors create video-based courses and students enroll at no cost.
 The MVP delivers secure authentication, role-based dashboards, simple course creation and management, video uploads, knowledge base document support, and one-click student enrollment.
+Teachers can set a visible course price for context, but enrollment remains free.
 The platform prioritizes accessibility, simplicity, and scalability using React, Vite, Tailwind, and Supabase.
 Success is measured by growth in courses and enrollments, completion rates, instructor satisfaction, and reliable performance.
 1.1 Product Vision
-LearnHub is a free, open-access online learning platform that enables instructors to create and share educational courses with students worldwide.
+Viora is a free, open-access online learning platform that enables instructors to create and share educational courses with students worldwide.
 The platform eliminates financial barriers to education by providing completely free course enrollment while empowering educators to share knowledge through video-based content and AI-powered assistance.

 1.2 Product Goals
 Democratize access to quality education by making all courses free